salehjoseph/skills-github-pages/index.md

 ![Banner Image](https://via.placeholder.com/1500x500)

 ## About Me
 Hello!
-I'm [Your Name], a passionate [your profession/hobby].
+I'm Sebaana Yusuf Salim, a passionate about coding and software engineering.
 This blog is where I share my thoughts, experiences, and insights on topics that fascinate me.

 ## Latest Posts
 - [Post Title 1](#)